Supporters with Disabilities

 For further details, prices and to pre-book please phone 01254 508283.

-From the start of the 2017-18 season, post-match, there will be a suspension of the bus lane on Bolton Road between Calico Street and Alan Shearer Way to allow traffic to turn right from Calico Street, or left from behind the former Ewood Arms, to travel towards the junction at the Thwaites Empire Theatre.
+For those parking on Car Park H, from the start of the 2017-18 season, post-match, there will be a suspension of the bus lane on Bolton Road between Calico Street and Alan Shearer Way to allow traffic to turn right from Calico Street, or left from behind the former Ewood Arms, to travel towards the junction at the Thwaites Empire Theatre.

 The traffic lights at the junction will be operated manually by qualified traffic management staff to allow those vehicles to safely enter the main through road network.